newhoa/victory-gtk-theme/README.md

 I decided just for personal use to make changes here and there, eventually making it into a very simple and flat theme.
 I never published it because I thought it was very specific to my taste and to be honest I thought some of the current themes being worked on were quite incredible and worth more attention.
 Because I had slowly tweaked it and made it for my personal use, updating only the parts that I needed, the aspects aside from the ones that I used fell behind.
 Metacity, Gtk3, Cinnamon, Gnome Shell, and to a lesser extent MATE didn't keep up and didn't work with the current theme.
 It also mostly lost its tweakability as some of the colors became hard coded.

 Recently I published an icon theme that I had worked on.
 In the preview image I was using this theme and people asked for a place to download it so I thought I'd put it up.
 It's not as elaborate, beautiful, or as cohesive or as complete as many others like Arc, Numix, Vertex, etc, but hopefully people will enjoy it nevertheless!

+<a name="contdon"></a>

+## Contribute or Donate

+If anyone would like to contribute, please feel free to let me know where something doesn't look right, file a bug report if you have any problems, or even help out with the theme if you'd like.
+A dark theme is something I'm not very focused on, I have started it (in the gtk-3.20 folder) and if anyone would like to help work on that it would be appreciated.

+In addition to contributing, I'll also offer my paypal email for anyone interested in donating.
+I don't expect anything from this but a few have asked so it couldn't hurt to add it.
+It is `newhoa.donate` (AT) `linuxmail.org` | I've worked for many years and hundreds of hours on this theme and the icon theme.
+I've enjoyed every second of it and it has been an incredible learning experience.
+I'll continue to do it because I enjoy it and it's my way to give something to the FOSS community that I love, admire, and am indebted to.
+I would greatly appreciate help in any form and thank anyone who feels inclined to do so.
+Thank you all for your support, whether it is simply a thank you, a compliment, some advice, constructive criticism, or a donation it is all very much appreciated.